Russia men's national ice hockey team: After the USSR's dissolution

 The Soviet Union dissolved shortly before the 1992 Winter Olympics, so a Unified Team largely consisting of the former Soviet republics competed instead.
 The CIS national ice hockey team, composed almost entirely of Russians, with Lithuanian-born Darius Kasparaitis and Ukrainian-born Alexei Zhitnik the only non-Russians, competed as part of this Olympic delegation.
 The team finished second in its preliminary group, beating co-favorites Canada, 5–4, but losing to Czechoslovakia, 3–4.
 The CIS team then defeated the Finns and Americans, 6–1 and 5–2, respectively.
 In the final, they played Canada again, winning 3–1 and claimed the gold medal.
 The team was coached by the Russian and former Soviet coach Viktor Tikhonov.
 In later years, the IIHF recognized this gold medal as being won by the Russian national team, rather than by the CIS.
 However, the International Olympic Committee has not recognized Russia as the Olympic champions for this Winter Games.

 Russia joined the IIHF as an independent state on 6 May 1992, along with 10 other states, including seven other former Soviet republics.
 Unlike the others, which applied as new member states and had to begin playing at the bottom tiers of the World Championship, Russia was allowed to replace the Soviet Union in its position and was thus entered into the elite division for the 1992 World Championship.
 Russia's first actual games after the Soviet dissolution were a series of five friendly games between Sweden, Germany and Switzerland, all taking place in April 1992, the debut game occurring on 12 April 1992 against Sweden and ending in a 2–2 draw.
 At the 1992 World Championship Russia finished first in its preliminary group but lost to Sweden in the quarterfinals, 2–0.
-They, however, won the next edition of the tournament, beating Germany, Canada, and Sweden in the playoffs and clinching their first title as Russia.
+They, however, won the next edition of the tournament, beating Germany, Canada, and Sweden in the playoffs and clinching their first title as Russia and 23rd, including the USSR's totals.

 The post-Soviet drought

 As the USSR fell apart, so did Russia's elite hockey program.
 At the 1994 Winter Olympics they finished fourth overall, losing the bronze medal match to Finland.
 Russia also competed at the 1996 World Cup, the successor tournament to the Canada Cup, where the team lost in the semi-finals to the eventual winner, the United States.
 At the 1998 Winter Olympics, Russia won five consecutive games and reached the gold medal match, where they lost to the Czech Republic, 0–1.

-During the drought in 1994, Russian journalist Vsevolod Kukushkin reported that "The people are upset.
+In 1994, Russian journalist Vsevolod Kukushkin reported that "The people are upset.
 Russia is a nation of critics."
 He said the Russian team was struggling with finances to support training, no funding was received from the national level, and professional teams in Russia were struggling to stay afloat.
 He also reported that the Russian people were upset at losing the nation's best players to the National Hockey League, and not playing on the Russian national team.